It's been 5 years since Marc Andreessen coined the phrase software is eating the world

 - Fast, push-button, app-store-like installation of complex distributed systems (including HDFS, Apache Spark, Apache Kafka, Apache Cassandra and more) with DC/OS Universe.

 - Built-in high-availability and fault-tolerance for all types of applications, services and workloads.

 - GUI-based monitoring and management.
 Significant simplification of datacenter management, by turning thousands of machines into a single logical computer.

 - Intelligent workload scheduling with automated placement of tasks and containers to increase utilization.

 - Standard user experience whether deployed on bare metal, virtual machines or in the cloud.

 DC/OS is not a toy—the technologies on which it is built already power production applications and massive container environments at some of the world's largest and most-innovative companies.
-Partner and user Autodesk has seen drastic improvements since moving its streaming and big data ingestion pipeline services ton DC/OS (learn more about its experience in this blog post):
+Partner and user Autodesk has seen drastic improvements since moving its streaming and big data ingestion pipeline services ton DC/OS:

 - 66 percent reduction in AWS Instances